skilesare/rivvir.knockbone/README.md

 We aren't artists and bootstrap is easy.
 It isn't a dependency so feel free to use your own look and feel.

 ## Running ##
 Open the project in Visual Studio.
 Run it.
-Navigate to localhost:XXXX/app/index_base.html.
+Navigate to localhost:50049/app/index_base.html.
 Make lists.

-You can also run 'node app/server.js' to start an server on port 557.
+You can also run 'node app/server.js' to start an server on port 557(if you don't use localhost you may get a CORS error).
 The service won't run for persistence but the app should work.

 ## What is What ##

 app/index_base.html - This file is the 'shell' of your app.
 The `<div id="__fixtures"></div>` tag is where your 'fixtures' will be loaded when your application reaches the required state.

 ### fixtures ###
+- `state_home.html`
+- `state_hello.html`

 You can think of fixtures as 'pages'.
 If you want a new page, create a fixture for it.
 It is just html code with knockout binding.

     <!--ko if: state() === 'hello' -->